An Improved Transfer Model: Randomized Transferable Machine: Empirical Evaluations

-In this section, we investigate the performance of RTM on the original data.
+In this section, we investigate the performance of RTM$_{lr}^d$ on the original data.
 Specifically, we compare $\widetilde{\mathcal{M}}_x$ with $\mathcal{M}_x$ on 5 real-world datasets.
-Except for Office-Caltech10 and 20-Newsgroups, we also use 3 benchmark datasets that is widely used in the evaluations of deep learning transfer methods.
+We select 2 benchmark datasets widely used for subspace-based transfer methods, i.e., Office-Caltech10 and 20-Newsgroups, and we further use 3 benchmark datasets that is widely used in the evaluations of the deep learning transfer methods.
 The ResNet-50 features are used.

 \textbf{Office-31} \cite{long2015learning} is a benchmark dataset for visual domain adaptation.
 It contains 4,652 images and 31 categories from 3 distinct domains: Amazon (A), Webcam (W) and DSLR (D).
-Each contain images from amazon.com, or office environment images taken with varying lighting and pose changes using a webcam or a dslr camera, respectively.
 By pairing up 2 domains, we construct 6 transfer tasks.
-For instance, $\mathbf{A}$-$\mathbf{W}$ represents a transfer task where Amazon is used as the source domain and Webcam is used as the target domain.